netty-community/PingX/README.md

 A high-performance, concurrent network monitoring tool built in Go that provides real-time ping statistics and monitoring capabilities.

+> Since PingInfoView is not available for macOS, PingX was created as a powerful alternative for macOS users who need a reliable network monitoring tool.
+It offers similar functionality with additional features like concurrent monitoring trend display, all through a modern web interface.

 ## Features

 - **High Performance**: Concurrent ping operations with configurable concurrency limits